-- in the case of the completed properties, namely those located in Zebbug and Gudja, the annual rental value earned, adjusted for comparative rates available on the market for similar properties.
-The valuation model also assumes capitalisation rates, which deemed to reflect the risks inherent in the utilisation of the specific properties and long-term occupancy for the respective business centres.
-Rental and occupancy rates factor in adjustments for the respective properties to cater for differences in the size, age, location and condition of the properties; and - in the case of the St. Julian's Central Business Centre and Villa Fieres, which still have ongoing works and, thus not generating rental income, the valuation is based on the contract price on acquisition during 2014, together with additional capitalised amounts covering construction costs carried out to date and property location value. - in the case of the newly acquired property in Zebbug, on which development has not yet commenced, it was deemed that the purchase price as at date of transfer approximates the market value as at 31 December 2017, when the valuation took place.
+- in the case of the St. Julian's Central Business Centre and Villa Fieres, which still have ongoing works, the valuation is based on the contract price on acquisition during 2014, together with additional capitalised amounts covering construction costs carried out to date and property location value; - in the case of the tract of land acquired in Zebbug during 2017, on which development has not yet commenced, it was deemed that the purchase price as at date of transfer approximates the market value.